October 11, 2018

 - Greater teacher to student ratio

 - Experience and background of teachers and staff

 - Greater offering of extracurricular activities

 - Technology and resources available (see below)

-And if you are in love with a school where the tuition is not manageable for your family, ask the finance team about tuition support, payment plans, or if scholarship funds are available.
+And if you are in love with a school where the tuition is not manageable for your family, ask the finance team about tuition support and the payment plans that are available.